 Talleri McRae is a theatre artist, educator, disability scholar, and inclusion/access specialist based in Louisville, KY.
 Over the last 10 years, Talleri has forged partnerships with theatre artists and educators in Kentucky, Texas, Alaska, California, and Illinois.
 While completing her MFA for Drama and Theatre for Youth and Communities in Austin, TX, Talleri researched how casting choices apply to perceptions of theatre and disability with young people.
 As an independent contractor working regionally and nationally, Talleri teaches and collaborates with Actors Theatre of Louisville as well as The University of Louisville, The Kentucky Center for the Performing Arts, The Kentucky Arts Council and The American Alliance for Theatre and Education (AATE).
 Talleri holds a BS from Northwestern University and an MFA from the University of Texas at Austin.

-Abigail Miskowiec returns to Actors Theatre of Louisville as the Education Associate, having served as an Education Apprentice during the 2017-18 season.
+Abigail Miskowiec returns to Actors Theatre of Louisville as a Learning and Creative Engagement Associate, having served as an Education Apprentice during the 2017-18 season.
 Abigail has worked as a classroom teacher in her hometown of Charleston, WV, and as a teaching artist in Boston and New York.
 She holds a BFA in Acting and a BA in Journalism from New York University and an MA in Theatre Education from Emerson College.
 Abigail occasionally acts for stage and screen and received the "Best Actress" Award at the Austin Comedy Short Film Festival in Spring 2017.
 Aside from her work in theatre, she has published several articles with the Society for American Baseball Research.